“What’s better? Laser cut or waterjet cut?”

 Laser cutting is a swift manufacturing process.
 Modern high-power (>4kW) fiber lasers can cut up to 80-100 times faster than waterjet in thin materials.
 Because lasers cut so quickly, they benefit from better machine utilization, thus lowering the cost of parts cut with laser.

-Waterjet and Laser Cutting: Precision and Kerf
+Waterjet vs. Laser Cutting: Precision and Kerf

-Waterjet cutting is a relatively precise process, but you’ll need to prepare for a bit of tolerance.
+Waterjet cutting is a relatively high precision process, but you’ll need to prepare for a bit of tolerance.
 Tolerance is the difference between the specified dimensions and the finished dimensions of a part.
 For example, if you want one of your parts cut to a 10.000” length, and there’s a cutting tolerance of +/- .008”, your cut is within acceptable tolerance if it is between 10.008”- 9.992” long.
 Of course, we’re talking about eight-thousandths of an inch, but it’s still something we take into consideration when cutting your parts.

 The kerf of the stream of water plus the blended abrasive in a waterjet is usually equal to 0.020” to 0.040”, depending on the material processed.
 Returning to our earlier example about the dragonfly artwork, if we wanted to have an extremely detailed wing, we’d have to consider our design’s small holes and features.
 Due to the waterjet’s relatively large kerf when compared to laser, small patterns and tight inside radiuses can get lost during the cutting process.
 But because there is no additional heat introduced in waterjet cutting, thicker parts don’t experience the same issues with dross or heat distortion.